 Photography by Fudge

-Janice Scroggins is one of the most in-demand pianists in the Northwest today.
+Janice Scroggins was one of the most in-demand pianists in the Northwest today.
 She's on a ton of albums, not just on Flying Heart, but on this label she plays on Eddie Harris's album, Tom McFarland's first album, all three Esquires albums, and her own album of Scott Joplin rags.
 This was for many years the only recording on which Janice Scroggins is the named headline artist.
 A newly remastered pressing was released in 2010.
 Janice has a newer CD out called Piano Love and released in 2014 on Michael Allen Harrison's MAH label.
 This is the album we've all been waiting for!
 It is a thing of beauty.
 Furthermore, Janice is all over our 18-song Portland Blues sampler, "A Taste of the Blue Rose," playing with practically everyone on the project, in a kind of "house band" that included Randy Monroe on bass and Carlton Jackson on drums.
 Writing in the November 1998 Two Louies, S.P.
 Clarke describes Janice as "the very model of the perfect side musician, utilizing space in her keyboard delivery, leaving plenty of room for the other players, while glistening in her moments to shine."
 That assessment is as accurate today as ever.

 On Janice Scroggins Plays Scott Joplin, Janice plays the ragtime classics with a completely different feel from the usual "forty cups of coffee" technique, that is, much more slowly and deliberately.
 This is fully in keeping with Joplin's specific instruction that "it is never right to play ragtime fast."
 Moreover, she takes certain liberties with the printed page, adding an intro here or a left hand run there.
 The result is a fascinating interpretation of Scott Joplin's work.
 The rags are a revelation at the somewhat more stately tempo, and the other compositions are played with what can only be called "a whole lot of soul."